Tre'von Moehrig

-Early years
+Early life

-Moehrig attended Smithson Valley High School in Spring Branch, Texas, just north of San Antonio, where he played cornerback for the Rangers in addition to running track.
+Moehrig attended Smithson Valley High School in Spring Branch, Texas, just north of San Antonio, where he played cornerback and receiver for the Rangers in addition to running track.
 Prior to his senior season, he announced via Twitter that he was committed to playing college football at Texas Christian University in Fort Worth, Texas.

 College career

 As a true freshman at TCU in 2018, Moehrig transitioned to safety and made an immediate impact, starting two games on defense and being named the Horned Frogs' Special Teams MVP for the season.
-He became a full-time starter as a sophomore in 2019 and finished second on the team with 4 interceptions and 62 tackles.
+He became a full-time starter as a sophomore in 2019 and finished second on the team with four interceptions and 62 tackles.
 After the season, he was named 1st team All-Big 12.

 Prior to Moehrig's junior season in 2020, he was named as the top defensive back in Texas by Dave Campbell's Texas Football, the nation's top returning safety by Pro Football Focus and a preseason All-American by the Walter Camp Football Foundation.

 Professional career

-Moehrig was selected by the Las Vegas Raiders in the second round (43rd overall) of the 2021 NFL Draft.
-He signed his four-year rookie contract on June 21, 2021.
+Pre-draft

+NFL media analyst Daniel Jeremiah and Michael Renner of Pro Football Focus had Moehrig ranked as the top best safety prospect (16th overall) in the draft.
+NFL analyst Bucky Brooks and ESPN analyst Mel Kiper Jr. had Moehrig ranked as the No. 1 safety prospect available in the draft.
+Dane Brugler of the Athletic ranked him as the second best safety prospect entering the draft.
+Scouts Inc. ranked Moehrig as the best safety prospect (17th overall) in the draft.
+Cory Giddings of Bleacher Report listed him as the No. 1 safety in the draft (20th overall).
+NFL draft analysts and scouts unanimously projected him to be selected in the first round of the 2021 NFL draft.

+Las Vegas Raiders

+2021

+The Las Vegas Raiders selected Moehrig in the second round (43rd overall) of the 2021 NFL draft.
+The Las Vegas Raiders ensured their ability to draft Moehrig by orchestrating a trade that agreed to send their second (48th overall) and fourth round picks (121st overall) in the 2021 NFL draft to the San Francisco 49ers in return for a second (43rd overall) and seventh round (230th overall) pick.
+He was the third safety to be drafted in 2021 and became the highest drafted safety in the NFL draft from TCU.
+On June 21, 2021, the Raiders signed Moehrig to a four–year, $7.89 million contract that includes $4.12 million guaranteed upon signing and a signing bonus of $3.10 million.

+Throughout training camp, Moehrig competed to be the starting free safety against Karl Joseph and Dallin Leavitt.
+Defensive coordinator Gus Bradley selected Moehrig and Johnathan Abram to be the starting safety tandem to begin the regular season.